casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ![Reading settings](reading_settings.png)

-Create a page and configure it as homepage, for that go to _Settings_ and then _Reading_ from the WordPress dashboard and select the option _A static page (select below)_ and in the _Front Page_ dropdown choose the page you created.
+Create a page and configure it as homepage, for that go to _Settings_ and then _Reading_ from the WordPress dashboard and select the option _A static page (select below)_ and in the _Front Page_ dropdown choose the page previously created.

 ![Homepage setup](homepage_setup.png)